Inbound logistics

 What is the difference between inbound logistics and outbound logistics?

-Overview of important aspects of inbound logistics
+Important aspects of inbound logistics at a glance

 Images: